kgptapps/consolelogpipe/packages/client/README.md

 Initialises interception and returns a **Promise** that resolves when ready.
 Call it once as early as possible (before most imports if you want **first‑paint** logs).

-**⚠️ Port is mandatory** - throws error if not provided or invalid.
+**⚠️ serverPort is mandatory** - throws error if not provided or invalid.

 | Option                 | Type                                                     | Default      | Notes                                                      |
 | ---------------------- | -------------------------------------------------------- | ------------ | ---------------------------------------------------------- |